figerhaowang/figerhaowang.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Hao Wang"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm a first-year Mphil student from Hong Kong University of Science and Technology.
+I'm currently a first-year Mphil student from Hong Kong University of Science and Technology(Guangzhou).
 My research interest includes data mining, machine learning and AI4Sciene.

-I am very fortunate to be advised by Prof. Hao LIU(https://www.XXX.com/) of XXX Lab from AI Thrust, HKUST(GZ).
-I was advised by [Prof. XX](https://XXX.pku.edu.cn/) from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.
+I am very fortunate to be advised by Prof. Hao LIU from AI Thrust, HKUST(GZ).
+I received my bachelor's degree from the School of Computer Science, Wuhan University.

 A data-driven personal website